Part-Time Survival Guide

 The primary support offices related to teaching are: the Center for Teaching and Learning (CELTUA); Advanced Learning Technologies (ALT)', the Centers for Teaching and Learning at Miami Hamilton and Miami Middletown, and E-Learning at the Regionals.Additional resources related to teaching, policies, employment at Miami and campus life are in the RESOURCES section.

 What are some quick tips?

 The number one tip is to get involved.
 Get to know your colleagues and take part in various university activities where you will find Information that cannot be found in handouts and manuals – such things as where and when to find the best parking spaces, or who can (quickly) fix glitches in your audio-visual equipment.
 The wisdom and tips that come from talking with classroom veterans is invaluable.
-For more tips, see the attached essay by Kent Bradshaw, a fellow part-timer.
+For more tips, review the Part-Time Survival Guide.

 - Miami University History and Structure

 - A personal account by a survivor of part-time teaching